Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

-12 - Back in Embird Editor, use the "File -> Save As" command to save the design to a file on your disk.
-Specify the format and the file name of the new design in the dialog boxes which appear on the screen.
+12 - Back in the Embird Editor, use the "File -> Save As" command to save the design to a file on your disk.
+Specify the format and the file name of the new design in the dialog boxes that appear on the screen.

 Back to Embird Tutorial Contents